grafana/agent/docs/sources/operator/deploy-agent-operator-resources.md

 In this section, you'll roll out a `GrafanaAgent` resource.
 See [Grafana Agent Operator architecture]({{< relref "./architecture.md" >}}) for a discussion of the resources in the `GrafanaAgent` resource hierarchy.

 > **Note:** Due to the variety of possible deployment architectures, the official Agent Operator Helm chart does not provide built-in templates for the custom resources described in this guide.
-You must configure and deploy these manually.
-You also might want to template and add the following manifests to your own in-house Helm charts and GitOps flows.
+You must configure and deploy these manually as described in this section.
+We recommend templating and adding the following manifests to your own in-house Helm charts and GitOps flows.

 To deploy the `GrafanaAgent` resource: